UniPassID/UniPass-Wallet-Docs/docs/develop/popup-sdk/03-connect-wallet.md

 UniPass currently supports customizing login options for `login` method, including:

-- connectType: indicate the provider used to login UniPass, including `google`, `email` and `both` options.
+- `connectType`: indicate the provider used to login UniPass, including `google`, `email` and `both` options.
 The default value is `both`, indicating use any supported way to login UniPass.
-- authorize: if set to `true`, UniPass will return a auto generated `Sign-in With Ethereum` message, and a signature for the message.
+- `authorize`: if set to `true`, UniPass will return a auto generated `Sign-in With Ethereum` message, and a signature for the message.
 The default value is `false`.
-- email: if set to `true`, UniPass account `email` will be returned.
+- `returnEmail`: if set to `true`, UniPass account `email` will be returned.
 The default value is `false`.

 ```ts
 export declare type ConnectType = "both" | "google" | "email";